mecid/mecid.github.io/_posts/2020-04-29-the-magic-of-fixed-size-modifier-in-swiftui.md

 }
 ```

 Here we use the fixed size modifier to allow the view to expand horizontally.
-This level of control lets us use the fixed size modifier as an alternative to layout priorities in *SwiftUI*.
+This level of control lets us use the fixed size modifier as an alternative to layout priorities in SwiftUI.
 Let's take a look at another example.

 ```swift
 struct Example2: View {